CorentinAube/NanoViZer/README.md

 ### 3.1 For non-bioinformaticians
 #### 3.1.1.
 For Linux or MacOs user
 In a first time download NanoViZer by clicking on the green button "<> Code" and by choosing "Download ZIP".
-The unzip the file and move it on your Documents.
+Then unzip the file and move it on your Documents.
 Open the application Terminal already installed on your computer.
 Write these command lines to install requierements:
 ```bash